xwnb/GitGeminiHub/.github/ISSUE_TEMPLATE/task_ask_with_images.md

 <!-- Do not remove any text of this Description template, just fill items -->

 ### Let's read images

-- It is a read images task which can read images and response according to the prompt and images ...
-- The response will be posted to the comment under this issue ticket.
-- See more about [Prompt strategies](https://ai.google.dev/docs/prompt_best_practices#experiment-with-different-parameter-values) and [Safety settings](https://ai.google.dev/docs/safety_setting_gemini)
-- ***Fill the prompt /content between the line marks "---" below each "###" sections***
-- Prompt:
- 	- Examples:
-		- What's in the picture?
-		- Write a short, engaging blog post based on this picture.
-It should include a description of the meal in the photo and talk about my journey meal prepping.
-		- ...
-- Content:
-    - Attach an image or multiples images list
-    - Paste, drop or click to add images between line marks "---"

 ### Prompt